Young children across Yorkshire are being exposed to illegal levels of air pollution

 Leeds has been named as one of the top 10 local authority areas most affected, alongside Birmingham, Sandwell, Nottingham, Plymouth, Manchester, Leicester, Hampshire, Wolverhampton and Salford.

-The city has seven nurseries within 150 metres of a road emitting illegal levels of nitrogen dioxide, with Jimbo’s Community Nursery, which is near the busy A64 York Road, in the highest pollution pocket of 50.45µg/m3.
+The city has seven nurseries within 150 metres of a road emitting illegal levels of nitrogen dioxide, with Amazing Grace Early Years Childcare, which is in Saxton Road, in the highest pollution pocket of 53.01µg/m3.

 While The Meadows Community Pre-school, based at Catcliffe Primary School, in Rotherham, is exposed to 58.53µg/m3 - the highest in Yorkshire - as a result of its close proxmity to the Sheffield Parkway, a major dual carriageway which runs between Sheffield and the M1.